owkin/GrAIdient/README.md

 A deep-learning framework for computer vision.

-This framework aims at promoting full control and understanding of the main operations needed to train deep learning models.
+This framework aims at promoting full control and understanding of the main operations needed to train deep learning models in the computer vision area.

 ## 📦 Swift Package Manager